 Incentives and Assistance

 You can save money, gain a marketing advantage, and make an investment in Seattle's future at the same time with financial incentives and assistance from the City of Seattle.
-The programs detailed below are tailored to developers who incorporate green features into new apartments, condominiums and townhouses.
+The programs detailed below are tailored to developers who incorporate green features into new commercial projects

 Find out how you can: